doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 3. Use some [**PBKDF**](https://en.wikipedia.org/wiki/PBKDF2).
 Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.
 Check out [java-aes-crypto](https://github.com/tozny/java-aes-crypto) for a really sweet and easy to use key generator which can be used with arbitrary password input.
 Its worth nothing that this may be really easy to brute-force depending on your required password length.

 4. Re-designing your solution so client side keys are not required (easier said than done in many cases!)

-# `TODO!` Coming blog amendments

-- Add feedback from comments above
-- Do tests with finger enrollment also (see below appendix for more notes)
-- Add email feedback
-- Redo key mgmt choices and have as appendix

 # Further reading on the `Keystore` (& `KeyChain`)